totalspectrum/spin2cpp/Readme.txt

 and produce .cpp and .h files for them as well.

+If this is a top level spin object and you plan to compile it, you may want spin2cpp to automatically compile the object and all
+dependencies:

+  spin2cpp --elf test.spin

+This will create an a.out file that is ready to run with propeller-load.
+You can also pass propgcc command line arguments through to the C++ compiler, as long as you place them after the --elf argument; for example:

+  spin2cpp --elf -o test.elf -Os -DFOO=1 test.spin

+creates the output file "test.elf" instead of "a.out", and uses optimization level -Os instead of no optimization.

-If this is a top level spin object and you plan to compile it, you may want spin2cpp to automatically insert a main() function and a call to the first method of the object.
+If you just want to convert a top level option to C++, you may want spin2cpp to automatically insert a main() function and a call to the first method of the object.
 To do this, give spin2cpp the --main
 option:

   spin2cpp --main test.spin